 Although Austin is definitely not the least expensive city in Texas when it comes to office space, it is still significantly cheaper than San Francisco and Silicon Valley and is competitively priced when compared to Los Angeles and San Diego.

-As of 4Q 2020, the average full service rental rate in Austin was $39.39 per sf.1 Compare that to average rental rates in San Francisco ($80.88 per sf) and Silicon Valley ($66.36 per sf) and it makes sense that information, finance and professional services jobs saw a 5.8% YOY growth in December 2020, while San Francisco saw a decline of 2.6%.
+As of 4Q 2020, the average full-service rental rate in Austin was $39.39 per square foot.1 Compare that to average rental rates in San Francisco ($80.88 per square foot) and Silicon Valley ($66.36 per square foot) and it makes sense that information, finance, and professional services jobs saw a 5.8% YOY growth in December 2020, while San Francisco saw a decline of 2.6%.
 Companies simply cannot justify paying 200% more for their office space.

-Austin’s average rate also remains competitive to the average rental rates of $43.92 per sf that tenants in Los Angeles pay, and the $38.16 per sf seen in San Diego.2 In contrast, tenants in Sacramento pay significantly less, currently averaging only $25.20 per sf.3
+Austin’s average rate also remains competitive with the average rental rates of $43.92 per square foot that tenants in Los Angeles pay, and the $38.16 per square foot seen in San Diego.2 In contrast, tenants in Sacramento pay significantly less, currently averaging only $25.20 per square foot.3

 California vs. Austin Office Rental Rates